HomeBlogWhy Safer IoT Devices Are Needed for Successful Smart Living

 How Ambiq Contributes

-Ambiq’s ultra-low power multi-protocol Bluetooth Low Energy wireless microcontrollers are at the heart of millions of endpoint devices that are the building blocks of a smart home and the IoT world.
+Ambiq’s ultra-low power multi-protocol Bluetooth Low Energy wireless microcontrollers are at the heart of millions of edge devices that are the building blocks of a smart home and the IoT world.

 Ambiq’s leading ultra-low power SoCs can support key technologies required by connected homes and smart buildings such as Bluetooth Low Energy.
 Future generations will include additional multi-protocol communications such as Bluetooth® Mesh, ANT+, RF4CE, and Zigbee®.

-Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered endpoint devices.
+Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s products reduce the total system power consumption on the order of nanoamps for all battery-powered edge devices.